White-tailed eagle: Size

 Size variation is generally a clinal trend and is normally quantified using standard measurements such as wing, tail and tarsal length, or body mass, rather than wingspan or total length.
 As expected for many widely distributed animals of varied lineages, the white-tailed eagle conforms to Bergmann's rule in that more northerly birds tend to outsize those found relatively closer to the Equator.
 Average size also decreases from west to east across its distribution.
-The largest white-tailed eagles appear to be found in Greenland, these being slightly larger than those from Scotland and Scandinavia and notably larger than eagles from central Europe, especially in proportions of the wing area.
+The largest white-tailed eagles appear to be found in Greenland, these being slightly larger than those from Ireland, Scotland and Scandinavia and notably larger than eagles from central Europe, especially in proportions of the wing area.
 Those from the southerly portions of the breeding range, such as Asia Minor (principally Turkey), southern Kazakhstan, and Korea Bay, appear to be the smallest-bodied population but there have been limited measurements and published weights known for these extremely sporadic and rare Asian populations of eagle.
 Furthermore, weights of fully grown eagles from Greenland are not known.
 Unlike many accipitrids, juvenile white-tailed eagles (and seemingly other sea eagles as well) are often of similar weight to the adults, although the juveniles typically have a somewhat larger average wing and tail length than the adults.
 In the white-tailed eagle, body mass can typically range from 4 to 6.9 kg in females.
 The slightly smaller male may typically weigh from 3.1 to 5.4 kg.

 Average weights in European white-tailed eagles can range from 4.02 kg in five males and 5.11 kg in nine females to (from the reintroduced birds of Scotland of Norwegian stock) 4.98 kg in 39 males and 6.06 kg in 43 females.
 In comparison, the weight ranges for white-tailed eagles from Northeast China were claimed to be only 2.8 to 3.78 kg in males and 3.75 to 4.6 kg in females.
-The heaviest female white-tailed eagles can apparently weigh as much as 7.5 to 8 kg and even males can sometimes weigh up to 6.5 kg, which would make the largest males perhaps the heaviest recorded modern male eagle, as male harpy and Philippine eagles (being more sexually dimorphic in favor of the female) are not known to exceed 5 kg (the highest weights for male Steller's sea eagle are not known).
+The heaviest female white-tailed eagles can apparently weigh as much as 7.5 to 8 kg and even males can sometimes weigh up to 6.5 kg, which would make the largest males perhaps the heaviest recorded modern male eagle, as male harpy and Philippine eagles (being more sexually dimorphic in favour of the female) are not known to exceed 5 kg (the highest weights for male Steller's sea eagle are not known).
 The global mean body mass of white-tailed eagles is estimated at approximately 5 kg.
 The average female Steller's sea eagle may weigh just under 25% more than the average female white-tailed eagle (the average weight of male Steller's is not known) while the average European golden eagle may weigh about 11–12% less than the average European white-tailed eagle and the bald eagle species as a whole about 10% less than the white-tailed eagle species.